NYPL-Simplified/web-reader/README.md

 1. Both the HTML and the PDF side have css that is necessary to be included for the dependencies we use to render correctly.
 This is built automatically into `@nypl/web-reader/dist/esm/index.css` and `@nypl/web-reader/dist/cjs/index.css`.
 Depending which package you are using, you should include one of those files in your bundle.
 1. The HTML Reader can inject `<style>` tags (and other tags) into the reader iframe itself, called an "injectable".
 This is used to add styles to the html content of the publication.
 More on this is below.

+In order for the Settings panel to be displayed as intended, the fonts Roboto, Georgia, Helvetica, and OpenDyslexic must be available to your application.
+Georgia is web safe, meaning it is installed by default on most devices, but the others are not.
+One way to include them is to copy the `fonts` folder and its contents from `@nypl/web-reader/example/static` into your `/public` directory.

 ## Injectables

 The HTML Reader has the ability to inject custom elements into the reader iframe.
 This is most useful for passing stylesheets and fonts, but other elements can be injected too.
 It is recommended to pass the `opendyslexic` font and the default Readium stylesheets as injectables to the iframe.